-They like it when others constantly remind them how lucky they are to have them in their lives—and work hard to keep this image of the accessible friend.
-However, this leads them to burnout easily.
+The enneagram type 2 likes it when others constantly remind them how lucky they are to have them in their lives—and work hard to keep this image of the accessible friend.
+However, this leads them to ‘burnout’ easily.

-They also flatter or give others compliments to gain appreciation and acceptance.
-They need to have the approval of others, especially of their loved ones.
+They also flatter or give others compliments to gain appreciation and acceptance and they need to have the approval of others, especially of their loved ones.